 - Is the flashing properly installed and working correctly, or is it rusting?

 - Is the pitch of the roof wrong?

-Once the problem—or problems—is identified, it’s important to take a holistic approach to flat repair—and to do so while maintaining the integrity and esthetics of the structure.
+Once the problem—or problems—are identified, it’s important to take a holistic approach to flat repair.
+It’s also equally important to do so while maintaining the integrity and esthetics of the structure.